We currently have three local machines named Bleen, Dolores, and Quadcorn.

 Setting Up Anaconda

-The first thing you should do once you have an account is to set up Anaconda.
-Anaconda is a python envrionment manage.
-This allows seperate users to easily have different versions of python as well as different versions of packages.
-Individual users can also create seperate environments if different projects have conflicting version needs.
+Anaconda is a python environment manager.
+This allows separate users to easily have different versions of python as well as different versions of packages.
+Individual users can also create separate environments if different projects have conflicting version needs.

 The screen function is used to manage virtual terminals that can run in the background.
 These virtual terminals continue to persist after you disconnect from the ssh terminal.
 That allows you to run long programs without needing to stay connected, as well as run jupyter notebook sessiosn that won’t crash if you disconnect.
 Here is a page with extensive documentation.